Sensibility/pypre/README.rst

 -  ``ARCH`` - A string specifying the system's architecture.
 Defaults to the output of
    ``platform.machine()``
--  ``IS64`` - True if the host processor is 64-bit, otherwise 32-bit.
+-  ``IS64`` - True if the host processor is 64-bit, otherwise False.
    Default is determined using
    the ``bits`` part of the output of ``platform.architecture()``.